On Ukraine front, civilians cling on as troops repel Russia - NewsBreak

 In Bakhmut, a soldier who allowed himself to be identified only by his war name, “Expert,” said the pulverized city in the Donbas' Donetsk region “has become a stronghold " for Ukraine.

-Battlefields around Vuhledar, southwest of Bakhmut and also in the Donetsk region, bear witness to the precious equipment and manpower that Russia is expending, with little territorial gain.
+Battlefields around Vuhledar, southwest of Bakhmut and also in the Donetsk region, bear witness to the precious equipment and manpower that Russia is expending, with little territorial gain for now.
 Tanks and other armored fighting vehicles blown up by mines or stopped in their tracks by Ukrainian strikes are clumped together on the blasted, cratered terrain.

 Although Russia has seized most of the Luhansk region that also forms part of the Donbas, the adjacent Donetsk region remains roughly divided between Ukrainian and Russian control.

-Ukraine’s military said Sunday that Russian assaults in the east remain concentrated on Bakhmut and other objectives.
+Ukraine's military said Sunday in one of its regular updates on the fighting that Russian assaults in the east remain concentrated on Bakhmut and other objectives.

-Russian forces include mercenaries of the notorious Wagner Group, a private military company that has recruited fighters from prisons and tossed them into combat, with high casualty rates.
-Its millionaire owner with longtime links to Putin, former convicted felon Yevgeny Prigozhin, said Saturday that his fighters had advanced into a settlement on Bakhmut’s northern outskirts.
+Russian forces being committed include mercenaries of the notorious Wagner Group , a private military company that has recruited fighters from prisons and tossed them into combat, with high casualty rates.
+Its millionaire owner with longtime links to Putin, former convicted felon Yevgeny Prigozhin , said Saturday that his fighters advanced into a settlement on Bakhmut's northern outskirts.
 The Ukrainian military disputed that claim, saying Russian forces were repelled.

-Donetsk Gov. Pavlo Kyrylenko reported three civilians killed and four wounded in Russian strikes on Saturday.
-Vuhledar and its surroundings were also intensely shelled, he said.
-Further along the front line, in the southern Kherson region also split between Ukrainian and Russian control, Gov. Oleksandr Prokudin reported two civilians killed and seven injured in 78 Russian strikes on the region on Saturday.
+Donetsk Gov. Pavlo Kyrylenko on Sunday reported three civilians killed and four wounded in Russian strikes on Saturday.
+Vuhledar and its surrounds were also intensely shelled, he said.
+Further along the front line, in the southern Kherson region that also is split between Ukrainian and Russian control, Gov. Oleksandr Prokudin on Sunday reported two civilians killed and seven injured in 78 Russian strikes on the region on Saturday.

 On patrol in Vuhledar's ruins, hurrying down muddy paths to take cover behind pockmarked walls, Ukrainian soldiers said their fight was larger than for control of the city.